 |Valve Covers||Red||Dark Gray|

 In general all hardware holding the major castings together was painted when the assembly was painted.
-The next photo is sort of what the 8N tractors looked like on the assembly line when they were painted.
+I think the next photo is sort of what the 8N tractors looked like on the assembly line when they were painted.

 This is as far as I go unless the tractor needs to be split to replace the clutch or fix something else major.
 If that is necessary, I wait to prime and paint the tractor after I have it back to this point again.
 Some restorers prime and paint each casting separately.
 Then paint again, after the major parts are assembled to cover scratches and hardware.
 I don't know if going that far on a tractor has any real value, but the guys who do go to that level turn out some incredibly nice tractors, like this one:

 This is a test area for my "new" 1971 Ford 3000 tractor color choices.
 The sheet metal is being repaired and painted to stop the rust from getting worse.
 The cast iron parts will have to wait till I have fewer projects in-progress.
 After removing dead decals and sanding, two cans of Krylon MAXX Gray Primer sprayed perfectly.
 Two brand new cans of Rust-Oleum Blue sputtered, spattered, and then clogged completely with paint still in the cans.
 I stopped using Rust-Oleum spray primers because they won't spray thru the new nozzle system.
-Apparently Rust-Oleum finish colors now have the same problem.
+Apparently Rust-Oleum colors now have the same problem.
 Most of the first coat will now have to be sanded to remove spatters and globs.
 No more rattle cans for this tractor.

 |Rust-Oleum Sail Blue||50-mix-50||Rust-Oleum Royal Blue|